Sahih al-Bukhari: Manuscripts

 The number of extant manuscripts of Sahih Bukhari is difficult to assess.
-An Islamic Manuscripts catalog published in 1991 by Royal Al Bayt Institute lists 2,327 manuscripts of Bukhari, while a study in 2016 indicates there are more than 1500 manuscripts in Turkey alone.
+An Islamic Manuscripts catalog published in 1991 by Royal Āl al-Bayt Institute lists 2,327 manuscripts of Bukhari, while a 2016 study indicates there are more than 1,500 manuscripts in Turkey alone.

+The oldest known copy is dated 360–390 AH/970–1000 CE, transmitted via the narration of al-Marwazī from al-Firabri from al-Bukhārī.
+It was first published by the Orientalist Mingana in Cambridge in 1936, consisting of three chapters.
+In 2018, Anas Wakāk identified a further section of the same manuscript in the British Library, comprising eighteen chapters.
+Mingana had attributed the manuscript to the Andalusian scholar al-Aṣīlī; however, in his study of the manuscript, Wakāk concludes that it could not have been written by al-Aṣīlī, on the basis of codicological and paleographical analysis.
+He instead attributes it to a Mashriqī student of al-Marwazī, most likely Abū al-Ḥasan ibn Baqā.

-The oldest known copy was written in the year 370 AH/980 CE, according to the narration of al-Mirwazi from al-Farbari.
-It was first published by the Orientalist Mingana in Cambridge in 1936 CE.
-The oldest complete surviving manuscript is located at Süleymaniye Library which was completed in Al-Andalus on 3rd Sha'ban 550 AH/2nd October 1155 CE.
+The oldest complete surviving manuscript is located at Süleymaniye Library which was completed in Al-Andalus on 3rd Sha'ban 550 AH/2 October 1155 CE.
 It is based on Abu Dharr’s recension and was compared with several key manuscripts by the scribe and later owners.
 In 2018, a facsimile edition of the manuscript was published by ISAM.

 Other Notable manuscripts includes a copy written by Al-Ṣadafī on 21 Muharram 508 AH/27th June 1114 CE and another by Ibn Sa'ada in 492 AH/1098-1099 CE of which three out of five volumes survive in National Library of Morocco.
-A manuscript that is hand-transcribed by Shaykh Muhammad ibn Yazdan Bakhsh Bengali in Ekdala, Eastern Bengal is located in Khuda Bakhsh Library.
-The manuscript was a gift to the Sultan of Bengal Alauddin Husain Shah.